-Basic communication in Mandarin knowing all the A1 grammar points linked above, HSK1 and HSK2 (300 characters in total) and Pinyin should really not be a big challenge.
+Basic communication in Mandarin knowing all the A1 grammar points linked above, HSK1 and HSK2 (300 words in total) and Pinyin should really not be a big challenge.
 Chinese grammar does have difficult points, but you shouldn’t worry about them yet too soon into your studies.
 This is the objective of the guide, to take you to a level of basic communication, after which you will be able to climb on your own to higher levels because you have all the tools to do so.
 If you got this far, you should just keep practicing it with natives, there’s nothing else you can do but learn more characters and advanced grammar topics.
 Practice with someone who can speak Putonghua with you and that’s it, you’ve made it.

 - ZhongWen Extension – Gives the definition to characters when you hover over them.
 (HIGHLY RECOMMENDED) (alternative if it doesn’t work)

 - NJStar Extension – Allows you to convert all Chinese characters on a page to simplified or traditional. (though you should only use it to convert from traditional to simplified, because the other way around doesn’t work very well in practice)